 A Taste of Modern Danish Pickling

-Pickling has changed little in Denmark since the 1930s when the now iconic Danish food producer Tørsleff’s developed a series of products and services that transformed everyday cooking and canning.
+Pickling has changed little in Denmark since the 1930s when the Danish food producer Tørsleff’s developed a series of products and services that transformed everyday cooking and canning.
 First was Atamon, a liquid preservative that reduced or eliminated the need for sugar and alcohol in homemade preserves, substantially decreasing the cost of canning for the average Danish household.
 Then came Melatin, a quick acting pectin powder that further reduced the need for sugar and cut the amount of time required to make homemade marmalades and jams.
 A few years later the company published Den Grønne Syltebog, a little green book of canning recipes.
 The book, which cost 1 Danish kroner in 1938, became one the country’s best-selling cookbooks and featured jam, marmalade and pickling instructions using Tørsleff’s liquid Atamon and Melatin powder.
 But Tørsleff’s pièce de résistance was its Husmoder Service (Housewife Service).
 Created less than a year after Den Grønne Syltebog, the service included cooking courses, recipes and a daily phone line where women could call in and learn more about Tørsleff’s products and uses.
 As women entered the labor force during the post-war period, Tørsleff’s quick acting products and Husmoder Service were regarded as handy resources for the busy Danish woman.

 I can smell the boiling Mormors lage – traditional Danish brine of equal parts water, sugar and vinegar; affectionately called Grandma’s brine – when I meet Rie and her father John in the industrial kitchen they’ve rented for the day.
 At an hour when most Danes are hygge’ing at home, Rie and John are assiduously weighing, washing, chopping, peeling, boiling, baking and packing jars of pickled products.
 “We try to handle the vegetables as little as possible,” Rie notes while roughly chopping heads of organic purple cabbage.
 “I want the vegetables to be preserved as they are.
 To taste like how they are supposed to taste.
 I also want Syltet to be handmade… Just maybe not always with our hands.”
 She smiles and looks at John who quickly sautés the first batch of cabbage.
 He nods silently in agreement.
 We all start to laugh.